Ultimate Guide to Creating Perfect Robots.txt Files with a Generator

 Step-by-Step Guide

-- Select User-Agent(s): Choose which crawlers your rules will apply to.
-You can select:
+Select User-Agent(s): Choose which crawlers your rules apply to:

 - All crawlers (User-agent: *)